wandering-nora/SV01Chronicles/README.md

 SDA -> GPIO10 (19)
 SCL -> GPIO11 (23)
 ```
-Now mount it securely to the extruder (there is an unused hole in the top), use a plastic m3 nut and a thin plastic film to isolate it and avoid ground loops.
+Now mount it securely to the extruder (there is an unused hole in the top), use a plastic m3 bolt and nut to avoid ground loops.

 Test the accelerometer with
 ```
 ACCELEROMETER_QUERY
 ```
-then make sure the noise is not too high (at most in the hundreds)
+Then make sure the noise is not too high (at most in the hundreds)
 ```
 MEASURE_AXES_NOISE
 ```